strikerdlm/hexoskin-wav-analyzer/README.md

 - Plot the data with customizable visualization options
 - Time unit conversion (seconds, minutes, hours, days) with accurate timestamps
 - View controls (fit to window, zoom in/out)
-- Automatic statistical analysis when selecting files
+- Comprehensive statistical analysis with multiple normality tests
+- Advanced descriptive statistics with distribution analysis
+- Compare up to 15 datasets with parametric and non-parametric tests
+- Multiple post-hoc analysis methods with effect size calculations
+- Support for repeated measures designs and factorial analysis
+- Interactive statistical visualization with QQ plots and histograms
 - Save processed data to CSV format
 - Export graphs as high-quality PNG images
-- Perform statistical analysis including descriptive statistics and normality tests
-- Compare datasets with non-parametric statistical tests
+- Export statistical results to CSV
-- Align and normalize datasets for better comparison
 - GUI for interactive data analysis with a tabbed interface
 - Command-line interface for batch processing

+## What's New in Version 0.0.2

+- Enhanced statistical analysis with comprehensive descriptive statistics
+- Advanced normality tests including Anderson-Darling and Jarque-Bera
+- Support for comparing up to 15 datasets simultaneously
+- New statistical tests: Welch's ANOVA, RM-ANOVA, and Aligned Ranks Transform
+- Improved post-hoc analysis with multiple correction methods (Bonferroni, FDR)
+- Interactive statistical visualization with QQ plots and histograms
+- Export capabilities for all statistical results

 ## Installation